 So do keep in mind that this hike is not for the faint-of-heart!

-Hanakoa Falls resides in Napali Coast State Wilderness Park.
+Hanakoa Falls resides in Napali Coast State Wilderness Park in the island of Kauai, Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 This hike shares the same trailhead as the Hanakapi’ai Falls trail (let alone the Kalalau Trail).
 We’ll reproduce the driving directions here for convenience.